Ciena: Acquisitions

-In 2008, Ciena acquired World Wide Packets Inc. (WWP), a Spokane Valley, Washington-based producer of switches and software for Ethernet services, for approximately $296 million.
+In 2008, Ciena acquired World Wide Packets Inc. (WWP), a Spokane Valley, Washington–based producer of switches and software for Ethernet services, for approximately $296 million.
 WWP offered the LightningEdge operating system and network management tools, and had more than 100 customers in 25 countries at the time.
 WWP became a whole owned subsidiary, and the company's office and 65 employees in Spokane, Washington were used by Ciena until mid 2018.

-Ciena acquired Nortel's optical technology and Carrier Ethernet division for approximately $770 million during 2009–2010.
+Ciena acquired Nortel's optical technology and Carrier Ethernet division for approximately $770 million during 2009 to 2010.
 Nortel's Metro Ethernet Networks business developed next-generation optical-transmission equipment and had more than 1,000 customers in 65 countries at the time.
 The business had approximately 1,400 employees in Canada, including 1,125 in Ottawa and 250 in Montreal.
 In 2017, Ciena's 1,600 Ottawa personnel were relocated to a new campus in Kanata, Ontario, along with employees of Catena.
 These 1,600, many of whom worked for Nortel, comprise less than 30 percent of Ciena's workforce, but represent the company's largest operational hub and complete half of its research and development work.

 Ciena acquired Cyan, which offers platforms and software systems for network operators, for approximately $400 million in 2015.
 The assets of TeraXion Inc., a network management system company based in Quebec City, were purchased for $32 million in 2016.
 Ciena acquired Packet Design, an Austin-based network performance management software company specializing in network optimization, route analytics, and topology, in 2016.
 In 2018, Ciena purchased software and services company DonRiver for an undisclosed amount.

 Operations in India

 Ciena opened a campus in Gurgaon, India, in 2006.
 The campus focuses on research and development, and was further expanded in 2018 to begin manufacturing products for local markets.
 There were approximately 1,500 employees on site, representing 20 percent of the company's global workforce, as of May 2018.

 Ciena and Sify partnered in mid 2018 to increase the information and communications technology company's network capacity from 100G to 400G.
 Ciena's converged packet optical products support big data analysis, cloud computing, and the Internet of things across 40 of Sify's data centers in India.
 In 2019, Bharti Airtel used Ciena equipment to build a 130,000 km photonic control plane network, connecting more than 4,000 locations in India.
 Ciena provides converged packet optical and Ethernet services to Bharti Airtel, Jio, and Vodafone Idea Limited, and supplies equipment to the Government of India, as of mid 2019.

-Rajesh Nambiar was named the chairman and president of Ciena India in mid 2019.
+Rajesh Nambiar was named the chairman and president of Ciena India in mid 2019 until October 2020.